 An Arabic name, Hamza carries a great meaning: steadfast.

-Prince and Potter, Harry feels distinctively British.
+Styles, Prince and Potter, Harry feels distinctively British.
 But it was a nineteenth century favorite in the US, too, and in 1921, a Broadway show gave us “I’m Just Wild About Harry.”
 We tend to explain it as a nickname for Henry; it’s closer to say that Harry is the way the English pronounced Henry after the Normans brought it to England.
 (Say “Henri” in French, then soften the ‘n’ … it’s not quite there, but you can imagine how it happened.)
 Today it’s a separate name, one that feels approachable, friendly, and maybe even fresh.

 If Hugo is climbing, and Houston, too, why not Hugh?
 It’s an old school Germanic name worn by a tenth century king of France.
 Brief, traditional, and yet not nearly as common as William or James, Hugh might be the right combination of classic and different.
 Nickname Huey is sweet, too.

 An Arabic name with an uplifting meaning: improver.
 Hasan is also seen, but it has separate roots and another appealing meaning: handsome.